-Students with disabilities under IDEA or Section 504 shall be expelled only in accordance with Board Policy 2461 and Federal due process rights appropriate to students with disabilities.
+Students with disabilities under IDEA or Section 504 shall be expelled only in accordance with Board Policy 2461.
 A student who has been expelled under this policy may apply for reinstatement in accordance with guidelines which are available in the principal's office.